andreadecorte/KeeStats/README.md

 Unit tests
 ------------
 NUnit tests are located in test/folder.
 They load a test password database (also included in the same folder) heavily based on KeePass standard database.
-The test so far covers only the computation part, there is no test on the UI
+The test so far covers only the computation part (StatComputer.cs, code coverage 100%), there is no test on the UI

 Contributing
 ------------